Remote work income: managing USD earnings in an NPR reality

 Payoneer issues virtual receiving accounts in USD, EUR, GBP and others.
 Most freelance marketplaces (Upwork, Fiverr) integrate Payoneer as a payment-out option.
 You can withdraw to a linked Nepali bank account.

-• Pros: marketplace integration is the killer feature — Upwork/Fiverr earnings can flow straight to Payoneer; auto-withdrawal rules to a local bank.
+- Pros: marketplace integration is the killer feature.
+Upwork and Fiverr earnings can flow straight to Payoneer, with auto-withdrawal rules to a local bank.

 4. Hundi, hawala, USDT — don't

-The pitch is "I get the full amount, no 5% withheld, faster than SWIFT."
+The pitch sounds reasonable: "I get the full amount, no 5% withheld, faster than SWIFT."
 The reality is three problems compounding:

-1. It's illegal under Nepal's foreign exchange laws.
-That's not a paperwork technicality — the Foreign Exchange (Regulation) Act enforces real penalties.
+- It's illegal under Nepal's foreign exchange laws.
+Not a paperwork technicality.
+The Foreign Exchange (Regulation) Act enforces real penalties.

-3. The 5% scheme eligibility is voided retroactively if discovered.
-That means your legal USD income from past years could be reclassified out of the 5% final-tax treatment and into slab-rate tax — potentially up to 39%, with interest and penalties layered on top.
+- The 5% scheme eligibility is voided retroactively if discovered.
+Your legal USD income from past years could be reclassified out of the 5% final-tax treatment and into slab-rate tax (potentially up to 39%) with interest and penalties layered on top.

 The 5% scheme exists precisely to make compliance the cheap option.
-At a 5% withholding, the "savings" from going off-channel are tiny relative to the downside risk.
-There's no clever middle ground here — pick the legal channel and forget about it.
+At a 5% withholding, the "savings" from going off-channel are tiny against the downside risk.
+There's no clever middle ground.
+Pick the legal channel and forget about it.

 A foreign currency account at your Nepali bank